vigneshkumar24/vigneshkumar24/README.md

 <h1 align="center">Hello there!
 My name is Vignesh Kumar. 👋🤓</h1>

-<p align="center">I'm an AIML graduate and Software Analyst from India.
+<p align="center">I'm an AIML graduate and Software Analyst from India and curently working in Vancouver B.C. </p>
-I'm also currently pursuing my PGd in AIML in Canada.</p>

 ### 📫 How to reach me:
 - [Facebook](https://facebook.com/vignesh2495) 😏